clydeshaffer/GameTankEmulator/README.md

 * Press R for soft Reset (set registers to zero, jump execution to the RESET vector, but otherwise memory is left intact)

+* Shift+R for HARD reset that randomizes memory and registers, to simulate a cold boot

 * Press Esc to exit the program

 * Press O to load a rom file at runtime.
 The dialog also appears if the emulator is launched without specifying a rom file.